amygdala/code-snippets/ml/kubeflow-pipelines/keras_tuner/README.md

 [Keras Tuner][9] is an easy-to-use, distributable hyperparameter optimization framework.
 Keras Tuner makes it easy to define a search space and leverage included algorithms to find the best hyperparameter values.
 Keras Tuner comes with several search  algorithms built-in, and is also designed to be easy for researchers to extend in order to experiment with new search algorithms.
 It is straightforward to run the tuner in [distributed search mode][10], which we’ll leverage for this example.

 The intent of a HP tuning search is typically not to do full training for each parameter combination, but to find the best starting points.
 The number of epochs run in the HP search trials are typically smaller than that used in the full training.
-So, an HP tuning-based workflow could be:
+So, an HP tuning-based workflow could include:

 - perform a distributed HP tuning search, and obtain the results
 - do concurrent model training runs for each of the best N parameter configurations, and export the model for each
 - serve the results (often after model evaluation).

 As mentioned above, a Cloud AI Platform (KFP) Pipeline runs under the hood on a GKE cluster.
-This makes it straightforward to implement this workflow— including the distributed HP search— so that you just need to launch a pipeline job to kick it off.
+This makes it straightforward to implement this workflow— including the distributed HP search and model serving— so that you just need to launch a pipeline job to kick it off.
 This tutorial shows how to do that.
 It also shows how to use **preemptible** GPU-enabled VMS for the HP search, to reduce costs; and how to use [TF-serving][11] to deploy the trained model(s) on the same cluster for serving.
 As part of the process, we’ll see how GKE provides a scalable, resilient platform with easily-configured use of accelerators.

 ## About the dataset and modeling task